Imputation-Assisted-Randomization-Tests/codebase/code/Simulation/README.md

 - `RunSimulation.py`: Main script to run the simulation and compute p-values.
 - `iArt.py`: Imputation-Assisted Randomization Tests (iArt).
-- `MultipleOutcomeModelGenerator.py`: Generates Model 5 for multiple outcomes.
+- `MultipleOutcomeModelGenerator.py`: Generates Model 5 in the multiple outcomes case.
 - `RandomizationTest.py`: Script for conducting Oracle randomization tests.
-- `SingleOutcomeModelGenerator.py`: Generates Models 1, 2, 3, 4, and 6 for a single outcome.
+- `SingleOutcomeModelGenerator.py`: Generates Models 1, 2, 3, 4, and 6 in the single outcome case.

 ## Running the Scripts